nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User gives the command to add a student's name to the AddressBook.
+1. User gives the command to add a student's name to the StudentManagerPro.
-2. System validates the input.
+2. System validates the input's format.
-3. System validates the input's format.
+3. System validates the input.
 4. System adds the student to the system.
 5. System adds the student name to the student profile.
 6. System confirms the success by displaying a success message.